pylhc/ir_amplitude_detuning/doc/index.rst

 .. code-block:: bash

-   python -m pip install ir_dodecapole_corrections
+   python -m pip install ir_amplitude_detuning

 You can now start using the package.
 You can find here a :doc:`Examples  <examples>` to walk you through functionalities and their usage.